Snježana Kordić

 Snježana Kordić (/sh/; born October 29, 1964) is a Croatian linguist.
 In addition to her work in syntax, she has written on sociolinguistics.
 Kordić is known among non-specialists for her numerous articles against the puristic and prescriptive language policy in Croatia.
-Her 2010 book on language and nationalism popularised the theory of pluricentric languages in the Balkans.
+Her 2010 book Jezik i nacionalizam (Language and Nationalism) popularised the theory of pluricentric languages in the Balkans.

 Biography

 Education

 Snježana Kordić obtained a degree from Osijek University (1988) and an M.Sci in Linguistics from the Faculty of Philosophy at Zagreb University (1992).

 She earned her Ph.D. in Zagreb in 1993.
 In 2002, she obtained a habilitation in Slavic philology (qualification at professorship level) from the University of Münster.

 Academic appointments

 Kordić taught and conducted research at various Croatian and German universities.
 From 1990 to 1991 she was an assistant at Osijek University, and from 1991 to 1995 she was an assistant at Zagreb University.
 She then moved to Germany and was a lecturer at the Bochum University from 1993 to 1998.
 She later served as an associate professor at the Münster University from 1998 to 2004.
 After that, she was a visiting professor at the Humboldt University of Berlin from 2004 to 2005.
 From 2005 to 2007 she was a lecturer at Frankfurt University.